-Zotero is a free literature management program for collecting, managing and citing online and offline sources.
-Source citations can be taken directly from web browsers such as Firefox, Safari, Chrome and Edge via the connector.
-Zotero runs on Windows, macOS and Linux.
-For TUHH Institutes Zotero Standalone is available via Empirum-Softwareverteilservice.
+Zotero is a free reference management tool for collecting, organizing and citing online and offline sources.
+It runs on Windows, macOS, and Linux, and can also be accessed on iOS and Android devices via browsers or apps.
+References can be imported directly from web browsers such as Firefox, Safari, Chrome, and Edge using the Zotero Connector.

 Import and export functions for the exchange with other literature management programs such as Citavi, Endnote or Mendeley are available.
 As a literature management program, Zotero supports the editing of bibliographic information and literature lists for Word, LibreOffice and Google Docs.